COVID-19 Campus Update

 Purpose of Assessment

 The purpose of the assessments is to validate student knowledge of the course content and to ensure that the student has mastered the content area at a proficiency level that will enable him/her to be successful in that content area on the NCLEX-RN licensure exam and provide competent nursing care.
+The nursing program utilizes the assessments to guide and develop student learning in core content areas for generalist baccalaureate nursing and to prepare for the NCLEX-RN examination.
 This type of testing also assists in faculty evaluation of course effectiveness and provides a benchmarking tool to compare our program effectiveness with other BSN programs across the nation.

 Students will receive their ATI study materials at the beginning of each major nursing course.
 Students are expected to utilize all of the ATI resources provided along with their course materials to prepare for the standardized assessments.
 Percentile Scores and Proficiency Levels